Yogesh-169/Tic-/README.md

 ## 💻 How to Run the Game

-1. Clone this repository to your local machine: git clone https://github.com/Yogesh-169/Tic-Tac-Toe-Js.git
+1. Clone this repository to your local machine :
+   git clone https://github.com/Yogesh-169/Tic-Tac-Toe-Js.git
-2. Navigate to the project folder: cd tic-tac-toe
+2. Navigate to the project folder : cd tic-tac-toe
 3. Open the index.html file in your favorite browser.

 ## 🚧 Future Updates
 Add single-player mode with AI.

 Add sound effects for moves and announcements.

 Customize player names for better interaction.

 ## 🎉 Play, Compete, and Have Fun!